Entanglement distribution based on quantum walk in arbitrary quantum networks

-\subsection{d-dimensional quantum states}
+\subsection{D-dimensional quantum states}

-High dimensional entangled states are of great significance in both theory and practice.
-We next discuss the generation of $d$-dimensional quantum states implemented by the quantum walk with a single coin or multiple coins on $d$-complete graph in this section.
-We focus on discussing the $d$-dimensional Bell states and $3$-qudit GHZ states, which are more common high dimensional entangled quantum states.
+In this section, we discuss the basic modules required for the distribution of $d$-dimensional entangled states implemented by local quantum walks with coins on a $d$-complete graph.
+We focus on the basic modules constructed from $d$-dimensional Bell and GHZ states, as shown in \Cref{fig:7}.

-\textbf{d-dimensional Bell states}
+\subsubsection{D-dimensional Bell states}

 Generalized $d$-dimensional Bell states, a basis of maximally entangled $d$-dimensional bipartite states, can be described as